In Short

 - any other relevant provisions within the agreement.

-Such a situation could leave either party to the contract with an interpretation they did not intend.
+Such a situation could lead either party to interpret the contract in an unintended way.
 Therefore, agreeing on clearly defined definitions can reduce:

 - disputes; and